-BEng Extreme Sports Engineering
+Extreme Sports Engineering - MEng | BEng

 There have been huge increases in the number of people that participate in sports such as surfing, kitesurfing, skating and snowboarding.

-The University of Wales Trinity Saint David provides a unique BEng degree programme in the UK specialising in the Engineering, Development and Optimisation of equipment for the Extreme Sports Industry.
+This course provides the first degree programme of its kind in the UK specialising in the Engineering, Development and Optimisation of equipment for the Extreme Sports Industry.
 Advances in equipment, materials and manufacturing techniques mean that sports that were seen as dangerous or ‘extreme’ until relatively recently are now becoming more main stream.
-This has resulted in huge increases in the number of people that participate in surfing, kitesurfing, skating and snowboarding for example.
+This industry has significant opportunities for graduates with in depth knowledge of the science and manufacturing behind these sports.

 The School has significant expertise with respect to mechanical engineering topics, this course simply applies this expertise to this industry in areas such as the following;